smatechnologies/ibm-i-agent-docs/docs/events-utilities/captured-data-response-rules.md

 #### Fields

 - **Application ID**: This field is a description of the purpose of any set of data capture rules.
 Application IDs are always assigned to only one of three Agent automation tools (Operator Replay, Message Management and the SCANSPLF report scanning tool).
 The current Application Type is indicated in the screen sub-title.
-In past Agent software releases, the Application ID itself served as a key linking Capture Rules to the elemental master records of Agent automation tools.
-Now, however, the text of this field can be change at will following the introduction of the App Key number.
+In Agent software versions prior to version 21.1, the Application ID itself served as a key linking Capture Rules to the elemental master records of Agent automation tools.
+Now, however, the text of this field can be change at will following the introduction of the App Key number as the permanent record key.
 - **App Key #**: The permanent key value that links Capture Applications to the master records of Agent automation tools.

 #### Functions